gokernel2017/Summer/summer/README.txt

  SUMMER LANGUAGE:

  To compile type:
    make

- To test the Summer Language(WINDOWS), type: summer.exe test.s
+To test in Windows, type:
+   summer.exe test.s

- To test the Summer Language(LINUX), type:
+ To test in Linux, type:
    ./summer test.s

  BETA.